 The work that many incredible LGBTQ people, people of color, women, and other historically marginalized people have done to legitimize the acknowledgement of our individual pain and institutionalized discrimination is important and invaluable.
 However, if leaving a Diversity & Inclusion training able to recite our personal and collective histories of oppression back and forth to one another was going to help us get along in community, we would not be in this accelerating state of political polarization and identity-based isolation.

-It’s time to go a step further.
 It’s time for a new wave of approaches to navigating our human difference.
-It’s time to build organizational cultures where difference does not calcify divisions but instead catalyzes connection.
-It’s time to finally transcend the generational patterns of exclusion and violence that hold us all back.
-It's time to make difference truly work.
+It’s time to build organizations where difference does not calcify divisions but instead catalyzes connection.
+It's time to consciously design cultures where people of all identities can thrive.

 This work starts with honoring everyone as a whole human, perfectly imperfect, and always completely deserving of love and care, no matter their history.
 There’s no us or them anymore.
 It’s only us.
 Us, you and me, showing up to heal that which holds us back from the sense of belonging we all so deeply crave.